Initial Founding Working Group

 She managed complex trial advocacy trainings, conferences, and wrote for NDAA’s publications.
 Her main area of research focuses on addressing family and domestic violence within the in the framework of the criminal justice system.
 Her articles include U.S. v.
 Jones: Signaling Change to Search and Seizure under the Fourth Amendment, Juvenile Sex Offenses: Finding Justice, and Berghuis v.
 Thompkins: Invocation and Waiver of the Miranda Right to Remain Silent, and The Confrontation Clause After Ohio v.
 Clark: The Path to Reinvigorating Evidenced-Based Prosecution in Intimate Partner Violence Cases was co-published by NDAA and the George Washington Law Review.
 She has also written three chapters for the Ameican Bar Association’s State of Criminal Justice Book Series.

-Ann serves on the leadership of the Criminal Justice Section of the American Bar Association and will be a member of the Criminal Justice Council for the 2018 -2019 year.
-Ann was also honored to be excepted into the class of 2018 for the Presidental Leadership Scholars Program as an agent of change.
+Ann serves on the leadership of the Criminal Justice Section of the American Bar Association (ABA) as chair of the Victim’s Committee, will be a member of the Criminal Justice Council for the 2018 -2019 year, and was appointed a member of the ABA’s Commission on Youth at Risk for 2018-2019.
+Ann was also honored to be accepted into the class of 2018 for the Presidental Leadership Scholars Program as an agent of change.

 Ann has also worked on Capitol Hill for the Texas 17 District, at the International Trade Administration, and for the Western District of Texas – Waco Division, Federal Court.
 She is licensed to practice law in both Texas and the District of Columbia Bar.
 She graduated summa cum laude from Texas A&M University Mays School of Business in 2005 where she received the Ford Foundation Scholar Award, and from Baylor University Law School in 2009 where she was awarded the Alice Gist Dunaway Foundation Professional Responsibility Award and the Dean’s Academic Excellence Award.
 Ann is an advocate for policies that eradicate family violence.